gpsaggese/umd_data605/tutorials/tutorial_jupyter/tutorial_jupyter.md

   [I 08:45:17.638 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
   ```

-- This will start a Jupyter server in the container, listening on port 8888
+- This will start a Jupyter server in the container listening on port 8888
     - You will access it from the host (as discussed above, the Docker start command
       maps the 8888 port on the container to the 8888 port on the host)
     - To do that start the browser and point it to: http://127.0.0.1:8888